-Mugabe faces looming ultimatum to quit
+Mugabe ignores party's deadline to quit

-Zimbabwe's Mugabe faces looming resignation deadline
+Zimbabwe's Mugabe ignores party deadline to quit

-Zimbabwe's embattled President Robert Mugabe is facing a deadline set by his own party to resign after his surprise speech where he refused to quit.

-Zanu-PF, which has stripped Mr Mugabe of the party's leadership, says it will impeach him if he does not step down by 12:00 local time (10:00 GMT) on Monday.
+Zimbabwe's ruling Zanu-PF party has summoned its MPs to discuss the future of its leader, President Robert Mugabe, after a deadline for his resignation came and went on Monday.

+The embattled leader surprised Zimbabweans on Sunday, declaring on TV that he planned to remain as president.

-Proceedings could begin as soon as Tuesday when parliament meets.
+Zanu-PF says it backs impeachment, and proceedings could begin as soon as Tuesday when parliament meets.

+In a draft motion seen by Reuters news agency, the party blamed the president for an "unprecedented economic tailspin".

-Mr Mugabe's grip on power has weakened since the army intervened on Wednesday, in a row over who should succeed him.
+Mr Mugabe's grip on power has weakened considerably since the country's army intervened last Wednesday in a row over who should succeed him.

 The crisis began two weeks ago when the 93-year-old leader sacked his deputy Emmerson Mnangagwa, angering army commanders who saw it as an attempt to position his wife Grace as next president.

-Zimbabwe has since then seen huge street rallies, with demonstrators, including the country's influential war veterans, demanding his immediate resignation.
+Zimbabwe has since then seen huge street rallies demanding his immediate resignation.

+The protests have been backed by the influential war veterans - who fought in the conflict that led to independence from Britain in 1980.

+The group's leader, Chris Mutsvangwa, on Monday called for more demonstrations.
+"Mugabe, your rule is over," Mr Mutsvangwa said.
+"The emperor has no clothes."

 What did Mugabe say in his speech?